The costs of Erdogans' struggle for Turkish economic independence - ExBulletin

 As the pound has since rallied, pundits are questioning whether it is sustainable and sufficient to avoid further weakness in the currency.

-Turkey’s net foreign exchange reserves fell to $ 8.6 billion last week – from $ 21.2 billion two weeks earlier – further supporting opposition claims the government was running out of money. ‘money while indirectly trying to support the exchange rate.
+Turkey’s net foreign exchange reserves fell to $ 8.6 billion last week from $ 21.2 billion two weeks earlier, confirming opposition claims the government was running out of money while indirectly trying to support the exchange rate.

 The government reported only limited monetary interventions.